Luoxd1996/AbsegNet/README.md

 ## Notes
 * This work was modified from [nnUNet](https://github.com/MIC-DKFZ/nnUNet).
-* Due to data privacy protection, we can not release all-used hospital datasets, but we released 170 cases for academic research:
-* Please contact Xiangde (luoxd1996 AT gmail DOT com) for the dataset or download from [Goole Driven](https://drive.google.com/drive/folders/16qwlCxH7XtJD9MyPnAbmY4ATxu2mKu67?usp=sharing).
+* Due to data privacy protection, we can not release all-used hospital datasets, but we released 170 cases for academic research: please contact Xiangde (luoxd1996 AT gmail DOT com) for the dataset or download from [Goole Driven](https://drive.google.com/drive/folders/16qwlCxH7XtJD9MyPnAbmY4ATxu2mKu67?usp=sharing).

 ## How to use
 ### 1. Before you can use this package for NPC segmentation.
 You should install: